araeubig/Raspberry-Pi-Dashboard/README.md

   - current upload/download transfer rate
 - Value visualisation
   - entire value range from 0 to 100 in text color
   - Set threshold for each value to switch from text color to 'alert' color.
-Alert color makes a fading from green to red based on the real value
+Alert color makes a fading from green to red based on the real value.
 - Switch with touch panel between
   - Dashboard
     - with configurated values